bkaplan-github/parameterized-content-block/README.md

 The code will be rendered in the editor with the variables replaced with parameter values.
 You can add alternate HTML code to the "Preview" input that will be rendered only in the editor (useful if your code won't render properly in the editor due to AMPscript in the code).

-Examples are included in the "examples" folder for a mobile-swappable image, text on a background image, and embedding a video in an email (all things that cannot be done with standard freeform content blocks).
+Examples are included in the "examples" folder for a mobile-swappable image, text on a background image, table-based bulleted list, and embedding a video in an email (all things that cannot be done with standard freeform content blocks).
 Many different types of custom content can be implemented using Parameterized Content Block without having to create a new custom content block and without having to know how to use the Block SDK, Javascript, Github, or Heroku.

 ## Advanced Features
 Advanced features like rollover descriptions and different input types are achieved by adding data within comments after the AMPscript "SET" statements.
 For example: